The Rise of Benefit and Certified B-Corporations

 • Consumer Demand

-Today's consumers are more conscious of their purchasing decisions' social and environmental impacts.
-They increasingly prefer products and services from companies that demonstrate a commitment to positive change.
-B-Corp Certification helps consumers identify these companies more easily
+Today's consumers are more conscious of the social and environmental impact of the companies they.
+They increasingly prefer products and services from companies commited to positive change.
+B-Corp Certification helps consumers more easily identify these companies.

 • Investor Interest

 Investors are progressively recognizing the value of sustainable and responsible business practices.
-Many believe that companies focusing on social and environmental goals are better positioned for long-term success.
-As well, there has been an increasing number of declared “Impact Investors” who may specifically look to support businesses like Certified B-Corporations that align with their values and investment goals
+Emerging research points to better revenue and public perception for companies focusing on social and environmental goals.
+As well, there has been an increasing number of “Impact Investors” who may specifically look to support businesses like Certified B-Corporations that align with their values and investment goals.

 • Societal Impact